 In New York and New Jersey, unmarried same-sex couples have the same legal right and opportunity to form their family through adoption as single persons and different-sex unmarried couples.
 Whether you want to conceive a child through assisted reproduction with your partner, adopt a child through a domestic or international adoption, or adopt your spouse or partner’s child, Rumbold & Seidelman can help.

-We have a long history representing members of the LGBT community and have expertise in addressing the specific legal issues confronted by same-sex parents in obtaining legal recognition of their parental relationships with their children.
+We have a long history representing members of the LGBTQ community and have expertise in addressing the specific legal issues confronted by same-sex parents in obtaining legal recognition of their parental relationships with their children.
 We’re here to help you build your family and ensure that your family is secure.
 For more information about how we can help you to complete your family and legally protect your parental rights, give us a call today at 914-779-1050.
 We can review your individual circumstances and discuss the options available to you.

 Securing legally recognized rights for both parents in a same-sex relationship requires the assistance of a lawyer because there are many legal complexities to the process.
 We will ensure that you complete required background screenings, file all the required documents with the court, obtain birth parent consents, terminate the parental rights of others as needed and obtain a court order to protect your legal relationship to your child.